Snowflake-Labs/sfguide-tasty-bytes-zero-to-app/labs/tasty_bytes_zero_to_spcs_app.md

 ### The backend service
 Let's start with looking at the backend code.
 Open a terminal and go to the `/src/backend` directory.

-First ensure that you have Docker installed on you environment:
+First ensure that you have Docker installed on your environment by executing the following:
 ```bash
 docker --version
 -- Docker version 24.0.6, build ed223bc